 In addition to local logging, Puppet apply will process a report using its

 configured report handlers, like a Puppet master does.
 Using the

 reports.
 For more information, see see the list of available reports.

 For information about reporting, see the reporting

 In a typical site, every node periodically does a Puppet run, to revert unwanted changes and to pick up recent updates.

 Puppet apply doesn’t run as a service, so you must manually create a scheduled task or cron job if you want it to run on a regular basis, instead of using Puppet agent.

-On *nix, you can use the
+On *nix, you can use

-puppet resource command to set up a cron job.
+command to set up a cron job.

 sudo puppet resource cron puppet-apply ensure=present user=root minute=60 command='/opt/puppetlabs/bin/puppet apply /etc/puppetlabs/puppet/manifests --logdest syslog'